트립팝 TripopTripop

 Wrap-up

-• For 5 days in Seoul, the balance is palaces + market food + skyline views + K-culture
+• Five days in Seoul: palaces + market food + skyline views + K-culture in balance

-• T-money + Discover Seoul Pass is the best transit + attractions combo
+• T-money + Discover Seoul Pass is the best transit and attractions combo

-• Gyeongbokgung hanbok rental requires a 9am pickup; Gwangjang Market peaks 7-9pm
+• Gyeongbokgung hanbok needs a 9am pickup; Gwangjang Market peaks 7-9pm; palace closed Tuesdays

 • Tripop handles AI itinerary, voucher organization, budget tracking, and group sharing